Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Will provide a brief statement of professional qualifications for each external evaluator.
 Note that a few sentences will suffice for each of these statements.

-- Will solicit all evaluation letters, from the lists prepared by the candidate, departmental chairperson, and department TAP committee.
+- Will solicit all evaluation letters from the lists prepared by the candidate and Department Chair.

 - Will select the evaluators from the names remaining in the pool of potential external evaluators after all of the names excluded by the candidate have been removed.